Maxwell moved to NY for Epstein-related sex abuse charges

 Several of Epstein's victims have described Maxwell as his chief enabler, recruiting and grooming young girls for abuse.
 She has denied wrongdoing and called claims against her "absolute rubbish".

-In a letter to a judge on Sunday, prosecutors said they have communicated with Maxwell's defence lawyer, Christian Everdell, who would like a Friday bail hearing during which she will be arraigned.
+In a letter to a judge Sunday, prosecutors said they have communicated with Maxwell's defence lawyer, Christian Everdell, who would like a Friday bail hearing where she will be arraigned.

-Maxwell is currently being held at the Metropolitan Detention Center in Brooklyn.
-The jail has had its share of troubles in recent years, but not the spectre of Epstein's suicide.
+She is currently being held at the Metropolitan Detention Center in Brooklyn.

-“Somebody made the conscious decision, 'Let's not house her where Epstein was housed,' “ said Jack Donson, a former prison official who worked for the Federal Bureau of Prisons for more than two decades.

-Maxwell is being prosecuted in Manhattan but jailed in Brooklyn, the opposite of what happened with Mexican drug lord Joaquín “El Chapo” Guzmán, who was held at the Metropolitan Correctional Center in Manhattan while on trial in Brooklyn last year, prompting closures of the Brooklyn Bridge each day as he was taken to and from court.

-Donson said he's made frequent visits to the jail and observed staff acting “downright unprofessional”, yelling and cursing at inmates.
-The jail's former warden, Cameron Lindsay, said it is “one of the most troubled” facilities in the federal prison system and had a “unique history of staff misconduct”.

-A message seeking comment on problems at the Brooklyn jail was left Thursday with the Federal Bureau of Prisons.
+The Brooklyn lockup has had controversies of its own.
+Last month, an inmate died after correctional officers sprayed him with pepper spray.

-A week-long power failure at the Brooklyn jail in January 2019 sparked unrest among shivering inmates and drew concerns from a federal watchdog about the Government's bungled response.
-In March, the jail had the federal prison system's first inmate to test positive for the coronavirus, and the facility's response to the disease led to an ongoing court battle over allegations that inmates were being put at serious risk.
+A week-long power failure at the jail in January 2019 sparked unrest among shivering inmates.
+In March, the jail had the federal prison system's first inmate to test positive for coronavirus.

-Last month an inmate died after correctional officers sprayed him with pepper spray, which has led to an investigation by the US Department of Justice's inspector general.
-In May, another inmate at the facility died.

-The Federal Bureau of Prisons has been the subject of intense scrutiny since Epstein took his own life while in custody in August, which Attorney General William Barr said was the result of the “perfect storm of screw ups”.
+The Bureau of Prisons has been the subject of intense scrutiny since Epstein died while in custody, which Attorney General William Barr said was the "perfect storm of screw ups".

-The agency has been plagued for years by serious misconduct, violence and staffing shortages so severe that guards often work overtime day after day or are forced to work mandatory double shifts, and it has struggled recently with an exploding number of coronavirus cases in prisons across the US.
+The agency has been plagued for years by serious misconduct, violence and staffing shortages so severe that guards often work overtime day after day or are forced to work mandatory double shifts and has struggled recently with an exploding number of coronavirus cases in prisons across the US.

-The US Justice Department launched a special task force earlier this year to address criminal misconduct by Fedderal Bureau of Prisons officers following several scandals, including the discovery of a smuggled gun found at the same Manhattan jail where Epstein took his own life.

-On its website Monday, the Federal Bureau of Prisons listed five inmates and six staff members at the Brooklyn jail currently testing positive, while another eight inmates and 35 staff members previously recovered from the disease.

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaperlive